|

 or pull good news in from the next quarter.

-AR fudge: get a customer to pay 50% of their bill in advance when the
+AR fudge: recognize payment on a customer's bill in advance when the

 actual work won't start for six months.